- Phone 0461615108

 - E-mail claudio.varottoSPAMFILTER@fmach.it

 Research unit (EG) - Alpine biodiversity and its variability in space and time.

-In Trentino there are about 2400 species of wild plants, which are about half of all plant species in the Alps.
-This region is therefore an open-air laboratory for the study of mountain biological diversity and the processes that determine how it varies in space and time.
-The unit's mission is the characterization and the study of natural plant biodiversity, expecially in Trentino and in the Alpine environment.
+In Trentino there are about 2400 species of spontaneous plants, or about half of all plant species in the entire Alpine range.
+Considering also the particular orographic characteristics, Trentino, therefore, represents a real open-air laboratory for the study of Alpine biological diversity and the processes that determine how it varies in space and time.

 Person in charge